Horton’s take on the best in SF & F published in 2016 (or published in some sources with 2016 as the publication date).

 “The Magical Properties of Unicorn Ivory” by Carlos Hernandez (The Assimilated Cuban’s Guide to Quantum Santeria)

 “Something Happened Here, But We’re Not Quite Sure What It Was” by Paul McAuley (Tor.com)

 “That Game We Played During the War” by Carrie Vaughn (Tor.com)

-If you like your SF and you like your F, then one of a couple of excellent anthologies.
-Heck, there doesn’t appear to be too much overlap with Strahan’s pick of the year in SF&F, so buy them both.
+If you like your SF and you like your F, then this is one of a couple of excellent anthologies covering SF&F. There doesn’t appear to be too much overlap with Strahan’s pick of the year in SF&F, so why not buy them both.
 In dead tree versions, not e-book versions.
 Trust me on this – I bought lots of e-books back in the day (Fictionwise anyone?) and they may exist in some format tucked away on an old laptop.
 Or they may not.

 And for those of you who are a bit anal about this stuff, why not head over to Rocket Stack Rank and their analysis of the content of the various SF&F volumes.